wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 Smart Reporter works with WooCommerce latest versions and WP e-Commerce 3.8+.

-The Lite version is limited to showing data of past 7 days only.
-It also does not show key performance indicators.
+The Lite version is limited to showing data of past one month only.
 Purchase the paid versions for full access.

 == Installation ==